 - stop anything that is using

-where possible - remount /var readonly for good measure
+/varwhere possible - remount /var readonly for good measure

-mount -f -oremount,ro /var
+mount -f -oremount,ro /var - copy

-under a different name withmkdir /vartmp; cp -av /var/* /vartmp/
+/varto/under a different name withmkdir /vartmp; cp -av /var/* /vartmp/ - move things around with

-mv /var /varmount; mv /vartmp /var
+mv /var /varmount; mv /vartmp /var - comment out the entry for

 You should now have

-directory even though it is in use as a mount-point and otherwise busy (and proceses with open files there will track the change as the open files are not referred to by path+name, but instead by inode, once open).If you don't have space on
+/varin place as-was on your root partition instead of its own.
+You can now resize the old partition as needed.
+Step 4 should let you rename the/vardirectory even though it is in use as a mount-point and otherwise busy (and proceses with open files there will track the change as the open files are not referred to by path+name, but instead by inode, once open).If you don't have space on

-then you could try move it there with a symlink in/
+/but do on/someotherfsthen you could try move it there with a symlink in/like so:- stop anything that is using

-where possible - remount /var readonly for good measure
+/varwhere possible - remount /var readonly for good measure

-mount -f -oremount,ro /var
+mount -f -oremount,ro /var - copy

-- move things around with
+/varwithcp -av /var /someotherfs/var - move things around with

-mv /var /varmount; ln -s /someotherfs/var /var
+mv /var /varmount; ln -s /someotherfs/var /var - comment out the entry for

 This is slightly more risky though as you need to be sure that

-when booting.If you don't have room where you want to copy it to temporarily you might be able to reduce the size of
+/someotherfsgets mounted before/varwhen booting.If you don't have room where you want to copy it to temporarily you might be able to reduce the size of

-that are not very recent (backing the up first, in case you do need to refer to them later).As Zoredache says: what ever you do, make sure you are happy with your backup arrangement before proceeding.
+/varby removing things like cached packages (aptitude cleanon Debian style setups, there is no doubt an equivalentyumcommand), moving other stuff away (for instance, Debian keeps the default httpdocs in/var/wwwso if it is still there and you have lots of data in there, move it to another partition), and deleting files from/var/logthat are not very recent (backing the up first, in case you do need to refer to them later).As Zoredache says: what ever you do, make sure you are happy with your backup arrangement before proceeding.

 Caveat: all the above is from memory, I've not tested it anywhere, follow at own risk!